Help for Disabled Voters

 At the Polling Station

-• A special aid called a ‘tactile device’ is available to help blind or visually impaired voters to vote without assistance.
+- A special aid called a ‘tactile device’ is available to help blind or visually impaired voters to vote without assistance.
 These devices are fixed to the ballot paper by sticky adhesive and have flaps which cover each of the boxes with corresponding numbers embossed in black on the surface.
 The number shows up against the paper and is also identifiable by touch.
 To cast your vote, you lift the relevant flap to show the box on the ballot paper and make your mark.
 The device is then removed from the ballot paper and the ballot paper placed in the ballot box.
+You can find out more at the RNIB website.

-• Assistance from a companion - If you have a disability that prevents you from completing a ballot paper on your own, you may take a companion to the polling station to help you to vote.
-Your companion must be over 18 and eligible to vote in the election.
+- Assistance from a companion - If you have a disability that prevents you from completing a ballot paper on your own, you may take a companion to the polling station to help you to vote.
+Your companion must be a close relative (father, mother, brother, sister, spouse, civil partner; son or daughter if they are aged eighteen years or over).
 Before helping you, your companion must complete a simple companion declaration form at the polling station to indicate that they have recorded the vote truly and faithfully.
 Please ask the Presiding Officer at your polling station about this.

 If you need more information about access at a particular polling place or have any other queries please contact Electoral Services on 01271 388277 or email elections@northdevon.gov.uk